When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Where to stay in San Diego

-Stay in fabulous Sunset Cliffs, in a beautiful home with panoramic ocean views.
+Stay in fabulous Sunset Cliffs in a beautiful home with panoramic ocean views.
 You may never want to leave the rooftop deck!

-Check prices and availability on VRBO here.
+Check the price and availability on VRBO here.

 Or check out beachy La Jolla.
 My personal picks for the best La Jolla vacation rentals are here.